Development Task / Running Python

 Git Bash has access to Windows programs and also Python installed in the MinGW environment used by Git Bash.

-environment variable will be used to locate the
+Therefore, by default, the PATH environment variable will be used to locate the

-, depending on the Python versions that have been installed.
+Python program to run, either py, python, or python3, depending on the Python versions that have been installed.

 To avoid confusion, create a Windows batch file or Linux script to run the desired Python.